-You can search for a particular policy or filter the policy by using the policy search feature.
+You can search for a particular policy or filter the policy by using the policy filters.

 - Open the policies page.

-- Use the available fields to search for the desired policy or filter the list:
+- At the top of the page, use the available fields to search for the desired policy or filter the list:

-- Name: Text field used to match characters contained in a policy name.
+- Name contains: Text field used to match characters contained in a policy name.

 - Created By: Drop-down menu used for selecting the user that created a policy.

-- Enabled: Drop-down menu used for selected if a policy is disabled or enabled.
+- State: Drop-down menu used for selected if a policy is disabled or enabled.